Professor, Middle Eastern Languages and Cultures

 Religions of the Late Ancient and Early Medieval/Byzantine Mediterranean and Near East; cultural and social history of Late Antiquity and the Later Roman Empire; contemporary theory and the study of premodernity; ancient philosophy (esp. the Platonic tradition); ancient and Contemporary literary theory; book history.

-Provost Professor, Department of Religious Studies; Affiliate Professor of Law, Maurer School of Law; Director, Center for Religion and the Human
+Provost Professor, Religious Studies; Affiliate Professor, Maurer School of Law; Co-Director, Center for Religion and the Human

 Intersections of religion and law in the modern period; phenomenology of modern religion as it is shaped in its encounter with law; comparative study of religion and law; anthropology of law.